You’ve completed what you think is the hard work by assessing and diagnosing the problem your patient has presented with.

 Triggering “No” peels away the plastic falsehood of “Yes” and gets you to what really matters.

-Ultimately your aim is to get to an agreement with regards to your plan.
+Ultimately your aim is to get to an agreement with regards to your plan because it solves the patient’s problem.
 They want to get better and you want to help them achieve the goals they want.
 You just don’t want this too early in the negotiation.

 Use the suggestions I’ve offered and adapt them to suit your natural communication style.
 It might just be quite liberating encouraging a “No”.
 I know this concept would have helped me especially early in my career.